MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-type-accuracy.md

 > - [Best practices for QR code anchors](pc-app-anchor-qr-code.md#best-practices-for-qr-code-anchors)
 > - [Best practices for circular code anchors](pc-app-anchor-circular-code.md#best-practices-for-circular-code-anchors)
 > - [Best practices for holographic anchors](pc-app-anchor-holographic.md#best-practices-for-holographic-anchors)
->
-> Also, make sure that you consistently place or scan the anchor the same way each time.

 ## QR and circular code anchors